Welcome to today's edition of the Rush 24-7 podcast.

 Have you seen about it?

-Moscow says that U.S. missile shield is aimed at Russia.
+Moscow says that U.S. Missile Shield is aimed at Russia.

 Israel is urging crippling sanctions now against Iran.

-Senior Chinese military officers have proposed that their country boost defense spending, adjust PLA deployments, the People's Liberation Army deployments, and possibly sell some U.S. bonds to punish Washington.
+And this latest from state-controlled Reuters out of Beijing, senior Chinese military officers have proposed that their country boost defense spending, adjust PLA deployments, the People's Liberation Army deployments, and possibly sell some U.S. bonds to punish Washington.

 More peace.